acoursey3/transformer-bayesian/README.md

 This will approximate the exact posterior predictive distribution at better speeds than MCMC and VI!

 ## Paper Details

+### Modifications to Transformer Architecture

+- Feed (x,y) pairs as sum of their encodings (linear projections)
+- Encoder Transformer - head depends on task
+  - Softmax/sigmoid for classification
+  - Riemann distribution for regression (contribution)
+- Attention:

 ## Code Demonstration